 “The crops used to be reasonably resilient, but now the rain comes later and harder, the flood rises faster,” says Viala.
 “Now that the conditions are changing, the people don’t know how to adjust.”

-That’s why SWP launched its first pilot project in Cambodia’s Stung Chinit and Stung Sen river catchments, which flow into the Tonle Sap basin.
+That’s why SWP launched its first pilot project in Cambodia’s Stung Chinit river catchment, which flows into the Tonle Sap basin.
 But it’s not as though a water project can make the monsoon come on time, or lengthen the wet season – so what can SWP do to help Cambodia’s farmers?
 According to Viala, “if you can’t change the weather, you have to change mindsets and behaviors.”

 One pervasive but misguided approach is the inclination toward infrastructure.
 Provincial or government groups might build dams, storing water during the monsoons to be released later.